 Chuck Roast

-- Add water, jalapeño vinegar, Maggi sauce to the bottom of slow cooker.
+- Add water, jalapeño brine, all jalapeños, onion, garlic, tomatoes, Maggi sauce and oregano to the bottom of slow cooker.
 Season the beef to taste on both sides with spices listed.
-Add to slow cooker.
+Sear in 3 tablespoons of preheated olive oil for 5-6 minutes per side.
+Transfer to the slow cooker.
+See stove top braised method in the notes.

-- Cook on high for 4 hours or on low for 6 to 8 hours.
+- Cover and cook on high for 4 hours or on low for 6 to 8 hours.
 Transfer the beef to a serving bowl.
 Shred the beef with two forks while it’s still warm.
-Ladle a little of the broth left in slow cooker over beef.
+Ladle in some of the broth with onions, tomatoes and jalapeños left in slow cooker over beef.

 - On a preheated comal, griddle add the corn tortillas.
 Take a brush or small spoon and add some of the fat left from the beef in slow cooker onto tortillas as they warm up.
 Flip tortillas, as needed.
 Transfer to tortilla warmer or serve right away.
 Pile on some shredded beef and fresh salsa of your choice!